-Celery seed comes from the same plant as celery (celery stalk).
+Celery seed comes from the same plant as celery (ie, celery stalk).
 The tiny seeds are tan/brown in color.
-Celery contains boron, calcium, iron, zinc, and the following vitamins: A, B-complex, and C.
+Celery contains boron, calcium, iron, zinc, and Vitamins A, B-complex, and C.

-These seeds are used to treat high blood pressure (hypotensive properties), nervousness and anxiety (limonene renders mild tranquilizing effects), muscle spasms (relaxes), and appetite (improves).
-Other chemicals in the seeds act as a diuretic, liver tonic (antioxidant properties), anti-inflammatory, and pain reliever.
-Celery seed may help prevent cancer (not substantiated).
+These seeds are used to treat high blood pressure, nervousness and anxiety, muscle spasms, and to stimulate appetite.
+Other chemicals in the seeds may act as a diuretic, liver tonic (antioxidant properties), anti-inflammatory, and pain reliever.

 Celery seed is available in the following forms: fresh or dried seeds, tablets, encapsulated oil or extract.
 To make tea, pour boiling water over crushed seeds.

 Purchase celery seeds from a reliable health food store.
 Do not consume seeds sold for planting (may be chemically treated).
 Follow package directions for use.

 - Do not use large amounts of celery seed.

 - Women who are pregnant or nursing should not take celery seed.

 - If you are taking celery seed for its diuretic properties, be aware that excessive use may deplete potassium levels.